 Kaegan enthusiastically directs his efforts toward supporting others who lack consistent, reliable communication.
 Having gained the control required to spell his thoughts to communicate at the age of 18, he has focused on aiding others through co-founding Keys 4 Autism which is an organization providing inspiration and guidance for families who seek to understand their non-speaking/minimally-speaking/unreliably speaking loved ones.
 Kaegan is the creator of an online mentorship project called, Dear Me.
 He has presented at conferences and for school staff, enlightening his audiences concerning what it is like to be misunderstood and how to better support and understand those with apraxia.
 He is currently serving a second year on the Colorado Special Education Advisory Committee, where he seeks to make an impact within the school systems regarding special services and communication access.
 He also pursues excellence on behalf of students at Hirsch Academy, Atlanta, where he sits on a visionary board and assists with a school mentorship group.
 Kaegan has studied environmental sustainability online through the University of Illinois-Urbana Champaign, receiving a certificate in the subject.
 His next endeavor is to earn a University certificate in assistive technologies- a study that begins January, 2022.

-Ellen has over 15 years of experience working in domestic and international special education, including applied behavior analysis, play-based therapy, public awareness, child advocacy and most recently became a certified RPM provider.
+Ellen has over 15 years of experience working in domestic and international special education, including applied behavior analysis, play-based therapy, public awareness, child advocacy and most recently became a certified RPM provider as well as earned her Assistive Technology certificate from California State University Northridge.
 Ellen served in the United States Peace Corps as a special education teacher trainer in Belize.
 Ellen’s love for adventure and helping those in need has taken her all over the world from studying chimpanzee behavior in South Africa to backpacking through southeast Asia.
-She has volunteered with local schools in India to increase their knowledge in working with children with autism.
+She has volunteered with local schools in India to increase their knowledge in working with students with autism.
 She has her master’s degree in sustainable living and has spent the past four years coordinating international therapy services.
 She recently moved to Fort Collins to partner with Keys and we're thrilled to have her on our team.

 584 W. Douglas Rd Fort Collins, CO